return007/frisendl/README.md

 5. Database to store information about user, friends, files and other messages.
 6. Messaging feature.
 7. Single View messages and documents...
 Automatically deleted once viewed.
+8. Able to share link of current website.

 ## Tentative features:
 1. Notification when someone sent a file